 • The region number of a DVD or Blu-ray can usually be found on the disc’s packaging.
 It is often indicated by a small globe icon with a number inside it, which corresponds to the region code.

-• To verify the region code under Configuration, use shareware such as Drive Region Info, DVD info pro, Nero Info Tool, or DVD players such as WinDVD, Power DVD.
+• To verify the region code under Configuration, use shareware such as Drive Region Info, DVD Info Pro, Nero Info Tool, or DVD players.

-Part 4.
-Three Solutions to Remove DVD Reginal Codes Effectively
+Top 4 Solutions to Remove DVD Region Codes Effectively

 avatar